Thibault-33-1/PyConverter-v1.0/ReadMe.md

-Install with default paquets software application.
+Install with default packages software application.

 Or use those commands :